 I bring 30 years of community mental health, private practice, family therapy and mediation services to the Rocky Mountain Treatment Center program.
 I have degrees in Recreational Therapy, Education and Counseling.

 Choose Yes, Choose No, Choose not to choose.
 Either way YOU Choose.

 I started working at Rocky Mountain Treatment Center in 2015.
 I am very passionate about changing the world’s view of addiction.
 I believe addiction is a disease and not a moral defect.
 Addiction is not a choice – recovery is.

-I have been in recovery for almost six years.
-Today I am no longer paralyzed by fear.
+I have been in recovery for almost seven years.
+Today, I am no longer paralyzed by fear.
 My desire is to help people find out who they are as individuals.
 This is a blessing for me – I get to know the real you.

 We have great programs to assist in helping people become honest.
 Our group therapy enlightens them to their addiction by being able to see the disease through the others in the group.
-I love anything related to mental health and passionate for human behavior.
+I love anything related to mental health and am passionate about studying human behavior.

 I am free from the chains which bound and imprisoned my soul!

 After becoming a Registered Nurse in 2011, I worked in a Transplant Intensive Care Unit for several years.
 After witnessing the horrific effects that drugs and alcohol have on the bodies of addicts, I chose to work in a field that would help prevent people from the tortures of continuing down the path of addiction.